Moss' logic for ordered coalgebras

 The functors $T$ and $T_\omega$ agree on finite posets (i.e., the corresponding natural inclusion is the identity on finite posets).
 We say that $T$ is \emph{finitary} if $T$ and $T_\omega$ coincide.

-We will also use the \emph{finitary} lowerset functor $\LLL_\omega$.
-For a poset $X$, the poset $\LLL_\omega X$ consists of {\em finitely generated\/} lowersets on $X$.
+We will often explicitly use the finitary lowerset functor $\LLL_\omega$.
+For a poset $X$, the poset $\LLL_\omega X$ consists of {\em finitely generated\/} lowersets on $X$ ordered by inclusion.
 Analogously, the finitary upperset functor $\UU_\omega$ assigns to a poset $X$ the poset of its finitely generated uppersets, ordered by reversed inclusion.
-Categorically, both functors are the finitary coreflections of the usual lowerset and upperset functors.
-We will often use the notation $g(l)$ for the minimal discrete finite poset (i.e.\ finite set) of generators of the lowerset $l \in \LLL_\omega X$, and in the same way $g(u)$ will denote the minimal finite set of generators for the upperset $u \in \UU_\omega X$.
+Both functors are finitary subfunctors of the usual lowerset and upperset functors.
+We will use the notation $g(l)$ for the minimal discrete finite poset (i.e.\ finite set) of generators of the lowerset $l \in \LLL_\omega X$, and in the same way $g(u)$ will denote the minimal finite set of generators for the upperset $u \in \UU_\omega X$.
 When a lowerset is generated by a single element, we call it a \emph{principal} lowerset and denote such principal loweset generated by $x$ by $x{\downarrow}$.
 Similarly, principal upperset generated by $x$ is denoted by $x{\uparrow}$.

 Similarly, the finitary convex powerset functor $\PP^c_\omega$ assigns, to a poset $(X,\leq)$, the poset of the finitely generated convex subsets of $X$ ordered by the Egli-Milner partial order $\leq^{EM}$.
 The functor $\PP^c_\omega$ is the natural counterpart --- the posetification --- of the finitary powerset functor $\PP_\omega: \Set \to \Set$ (see~\cite{balan+kurz}).